ClearAnatomics/ClearMapDocumentation/Source/installation.rst

 Before running, modify the parameters and filenames to match your data and analysis.

-The two main scripts are :doc:`tubemap` and :doc:cellmap'.
+The two main scripts are :doc:`tubemap` and :doc:`cellmap'.

-If you just want to set up the ClearMap functions in a python console run
+If you want to set up the ClearMap functions in a python console run

 >>> from ClearMap.Environment import *

+You can also use jupyter to run ClearMap.
+Our tutorials for :ref:`CellMap.ipynb</CellMap.ipynb>` and :ref:`TubeMap.ipynb</TubeMap.ipynb>` are good points to start.

 Configuration